-Do No Break Your Word
+Do Not Break Your Word

 I want to share with you some examples in the Bible about how important it is to keep our word.
 I will start off with a story of why there was a famine in the land of Israel for three years.
 We have to first go back 400 years earlier in order to understand what took place.